Rasalp1/canvas-lm/README.md

 ### Understanding Usage Limits

 **Free Tier (40 messages per 3 hours):**
-- Canvas LM shows your remaining messages at the top of the chat
+- Canvs LM shows your remaining messages at the top of the chat
 - The limit resets on a rolling 3-hour window
 - When you reach the limit, a countdown timer shows when you can send more messages
 - Perfect for regular studying and homework help